weyert/trailpack-tasker/README.md

       retryLimit: 3, // limits number of consecutive failed attempts

   },
   /**
+   * Limit the amount of concurrent tasks, depending on the amount of workers increase this value.
+   */
+  concurrentTasks: 5,

+  /**
    * Set worker to subscribe to tasks in the matching profile (tasker.profiles).